JimGile/jg-personal-website/public/content/altitude_real_feel.md

 ## Other factors that affect oxygen deprivation

 Standard altitude-pressure tables allow mountaineers and aviators to determine their approximate height by measuring atmospheric pressure.
 Inversely, the height of a mountain approximately determines the pressure of the air on its summit.
 This general relationship usually works quite well; however, factors other than physical altitude, such as latitude, temperature, and weather also effect the air pressure and contribute to how you truly feel at a particular elevation.
-Think in terms of how wind chill can be significantly different than the actual temperature.

 ## Latitude